 Minimalism is about reducing the additional unnecessary ‘stuff’ you don’t use or enjoy.
-This can be applied to more than just the things in your life, and in terms of business, this can apply to any of the following:
+This can be applied to more than just the things in your life, and in terms of business, this can apply to any of the following, including the:

-- The number of social media platforms you’re on
+- Number of social media platforms you’re on

-- The processes you use to talk to customers
+- Processes you use to talk to customers

-- The amount of time you spend on certain tasks
+- Amount of time you spend on certain tasks

 How wonderful would it be to create a simple business?
 With minimal overheads, you only use the software and processes you absolutely need and help make your life easier.
 You spend your precious time on tasks which give you something in return.
 You’re clear on your audience, you know exactly how to serve them and create tools and resources they will use and love.